 A budget is prepared for the District in accordance with the modified accrual basis of accounting and legal requirements set forth in the Oregon Local Budget Law.
-The District's expenditure budget is appropriated at a single amount for its operations.
+The District's expenditure budget is appropriated at a single amount for its operations, including contingency.

 Unexpected additional resources may be added to the budget through the use of a supplemental budget and appropriation resolution.
 The Board of County Commissioners at a regular Board meeting may adopt supplemental budgets less than 10% of the organizational unit's original budget.
 A supplemental budget greater than 10% of the organizational unit's original budget requires a hearing before the public, publication in newspapers and approval by the Board.
 Original and supplemental budgets may be modified by the use of appropriation transfers between the levels of control with approval by the Board.
 Expenditure appropriations may not be legally over expended except in the case of reimbursable grant expenditures or other specific circumstances which could not be reasonably estimated at the time the budget was adopted.
-After budget approval, the Board of Commissioners may approve supplemental appropriations if an occurrence, condition or need exists which was not known at the time the budget was adopted.
+After budget approval, the Board of County Commissioners may approve supplemental appropriations if an occurrence, condition or need exists which was not known at the time the budget was adopted

-There were no supplemental budgets or appropriation transfers during the year.
+There was one supplemental budget during the fiscal year.
+The supplemental budget adjustment of \$1,570 was to account additional project cost higher than budgeted expenditures.
 Appropriations lapse at the end of each fiscal year.